Here are some suggestions for activities that will make your getaway on the Route des Vins unique.

 Picnics are the perfect way to enjoy the countryside and the warm weather.
 You’ll be happy to know that most Brome-Missisquoi vineyards have picnic tables on their estates.
 All you have to do is stop by the region’s many different agritourism businesses to stock up on provisions and complete your lunch menu with a fine bottle of local wine.

 You don’t have the time to assemble your own feast?
 No worries, several local businesses, including: Gagliano Vineyard, the Château Saint-Agnès, Vignoble Bromont winery, the Domaine du P’tit Bonheur, the Domaine Girouard, the Vignoble l’Ardennais, the Ferme Cidricole Equinoxe cidery, the fine food grocery store Rumeur affamée de Dunham and the bakery La Mie Bretonne all offer complete baskets upon reservations.
-The Domaine des Côtes d’Ardoise and the Domaine du Ridge both propose some delicious cheese and charcuterie platters.
+The Domaine des Côtes d’Ardoise,the Domaine du Ridge and Vignoble du Ruisseau (Monday and Tuesday only) propose some delicious cheese and charcuterie platters.

 If you prefer a warm meal, you’ll be well served at the Bistro on embers and the gourmet dinners prepared at the Vignoble du Ruisseau.
 You’ll also love the Gagliano Vineyard’s pizza baked in a wood-burning oven, the Vignoble de l’Orpailleur’s restaurant Le Tire-Bouchon, and the country-type meals “De la ferme à la vigne” du Château Sainte-Agnès.